lnxjedi/gopherbot/doc/Configuration.md

 Gopherbot plugins are highly configurable with respect to visibility of plugins for various users and channels.
 In addition to providing a level of security, this can be very useful in large environments with many robots running many plugins, if only to keep the 'help' output to a minimum.
 The administrator can also configure **Authorization** and **Elevation** to further restrict sensitive commands.
 Additionally, help text and command routing is configured in yaml, allowing the administrator to e.g. provide synonyms for existing commands.

 Plugins are configured by reading yaml from **three** locations, with top-level items from each successive read overriding the previous:
-1. The default configuration is obtained from the plugin itself during plugin load, by calling the plugin with `configure` as the first argument; the robot looks for the plugin in the **local config directory** first (if present), then the **install directory**, getting the default configuration from the first found only.
+1. The default configuration is obtained from the plugin itself during plugin load, by calling the plugin with `configure` as the first argument; the robot looks for the plugin in the **config directory** first (if present), then the **install directory**, getting the default configuration from the first found only.
 2. Configuration is then loaded from `<install dir>/conf/plugins/<pluginname>.yaml`; this is where you might configure e.g. credentials required for a given plugin.
 3. Finally, if a configuration directory is supplied, configuration is loaded from `<config dir>/conf/plugins/<pluginname>.yaml`; this is where you would likely configure a plugin's channels and security-related configuration (allowed users, authorization, etc.)